 Kristina Shevory is a U.S. Army veteran and journalist with 20 years of experience writing for some of the country’s best publications, including the New York Times, Playboy, Wired, Businessweek, Atlantic Monthly, Newsweek, the New York Post and McSweeney’s The Believer magazine.
 For the New York Times alone, she has written more than 100 stores for nearly every section of the newspaper.

-Shevory was awarded the Alicia Patterson Foundation Fellowship, one of journalism’s most prestigious and lucrative, in 2014 to support her reporting on US special operations soldiers and contractors.
+Shevory was awarded the Alicia Patterson Foundation Fellowship, one of journalism’s most prestigious and lucrative, to support her reporting on US special operations soldiers and contractors.

 Kristina has also covered soldiers as they transition to civilian life and was awarded for her efforts with the Overseas Press Club, Jon Davidoff, Medill National Security Journalism and the Military-Journalism Experience fellowships.
 For McSweeney’s The Believer magazine, she wrote an 8,000-word profile of a U.S. Army military intelligence officer who narrowly escaped death and suicide in multiple war zones to launch a highly successful writing workshop for military veterans and active duty soldiers.
 The Mesa Refuge in California and VCCA in Virginia, in tandem with the NEA, awarded her writing residencies to support her military reportage.